-I used to attend a church in which we sang a song with these words.
-That song blessed me each and every time I heard it.
+I used to attend a church where we sang a song with these words.
+That song blessed me every time I heard it.
 When I was writing this book, I had to include the verses.

 This morning, I want you to think about how much God has done for you and your family.
 He has been so good to us.
 He deserves our praise because of who He is and what He has done.